A quick guide to the different kinds of bottled water out there

 It may also have things added to it, such as additional minerals or treatments.
 Prepared water is often the standard for emerging countries where purity means above all, safety.
 Depending on local legislation, it will be called “purified water” or “drinking water” on the label.

 So there it is.
-Hopefully you’ll now be even more up to speed about the different kinds of water you can choose to refresh yourself.
+Hopefully you’ll now be even more up to speed about the different kinds of water you can choose to refresh yourself with.